ktrieu/ugo-website/src/content/about/intro.md

 It's this dedication that has made UGO II more powerful than all but three nations (the USA, China, and Moldova).

-But, here at UGO II, we're not just guided by blind power (though it is an essential part), but by our core values.
+But, here at UGO II, we're not just guided by blind power (though it is an essential part of company policy), but by our core values.